sundharwinston/JavascriptGrammer/views/Evaluation1/Algorithm-pseudocode.md

 step 3:	check three condition in if statement first check the input is present or not second check the string length must be greater than 2 and third check the input string is a type of string or not.

-step 3: Inside function declare a empty string variable ReversedString.
+step 4: Inside function declare a empty string variable ReversedString.

-step 4: Declare For loop with initialize i value of string length -1, condition of for loop is until the string index goes zero and finaly with decrement one by i.
+step 5: Declare For loop with initialize i value of string length -1, condition of for loop is until the string index goes zero and finaly with decrement one by i.

-step 4.5: concatenating character in reverse order using addition assignment operator.
+step 5.1: concatenating character in reverse order using addition assignment operator.

+step 6: print the result.

+step 7: stop the program.

 ## Pseudocode :